-Welcome to the web pages of the Psychology Department!
+Welcome to the Psychology Department!
 The department is part of the College of Arts Humanities and Social Sciences.
-Currently we are one of the largest majors on campus with over 600 undergraduate students.
+Currently we are one of the largest majors on campus with more than 600 undergraduate students.
 We are committed to providing a positive learning experience and preparing undergraduates for professional work and/or further graduate education.